AbdelrhmanSamir6633/Analyzing-Sales-Performance-of-an-International-Company/README.md

     - Converting all currencies to USD to be able to visualize it as required.
     - Remove duplicates, handle null values.
     - Filter unnecessary rows, and format columns appropriately.
-    - Creating New Measures such as:
+    - Creating Measures for various metrics and KPIs such as:
+        -